INAENTTS/Wormbot_DRL/README.md

 # Applying_DRL_on_Hardware

-Aiming to learn deep reinforcement learning and apply it on a bot to achive a optimal crawling action
+aim to learn deep reinforcement learning algorithms and their implementation on hardware test beds.

 # About the robot: